Coleco Adam: Software

-In its favor, the Adam had a large software library from the start.
-It was derived from and compatible with the ColecoVision's software and accessories, and, in addition, the popular CP/M operating system was available as an option.
-Its price gave a complete system: an 80 KB RAM computer, tape drive, letter-quality printer, and software including the Buck Rogers: Planet of Zoom video game.
-The IBM PCjr sold for $669 but included no peripherals, and although the popular Commodore 64 sold for around $200, its price was not much lower after the purchase of a printer, tape or disk drive, and software.
+The Adam had a large software library from the start.
+It was derived from the ColecoVision and is compatible with the ColecoVision's software and accessories; in addition, the popular CP/M operating system was available as an option.
+Its price gave a complete system: a computer with 64 KB of RAM, a tape drive for a proprietary medium called Digital Data Packs, a letter-quality daisy wheel printer, a typewriter application, and a word processor called SmartWriter, along with two DDPs for SmartBASIC and the Buck Rogers: Planet of Zoom Super Game.

-Like many home computers of its day, the Adam was intended to use a television set for its display.
 The SmartWriter electronic typewriter loaded when the system was turned on.
 In this mode, the system operated just like a typewriter, printing letters as soon as the user typed them.
 Pressing the Escape/WP key put SmartWriter into word processor mode, which functioned similarly to a modern word processor.